 Air temperatures have been within 1 degree Celsius (2 degrees Fahrenheit) above and below the long-term average over most of Greenland in July (Figure 2a).
 Cooler conditions occurred across the south, while a small region in the north experienced warmer conditions.
 West of Greenland, a large area, covering western Baffin Bay and Baffin Island, had temperatures as low as 4 degrees Celsius (7 degrees Fahrenheit) below average.

 The surface mass balance (SMB), or the total amount of snow and rain minus evaporation and run-off, was slightly above average for the season so far, a result of numerous late spring and summer snowfalls and modest melting (Figure 2b).
 Since the most active part of the melt season has passed, this year Greenland will likely have a net positive accumulation of snowfall.
-However, ice flow off the ice sheet continues to move at a fast rate, resulting in a net loss of its overall mass balance, as it has done since the early 2000s.
+However, ice flow off the ice sheet continues to move at a fast rate, resulting in a net loss of its mass balance, as it has done since the early 2000s.

 Air temperature and height at 700 millibars for July 2024